Seagate/cortx-hare/rfc/8/README.md

   From user's perspective it does not matter what language a program is written in.

+* All error messages should go to stderr.

 ### Bash code

 * Use 4 spaces for indentation.